 Now, how do you go about shaving a baby’s fragile head clean?

 a) First, make sure the baby’s well-rested, like after he’s sleeping or just after he had a full serving of milk.

 b) Keep things cool and dry to minimize baby’s agitation.
 Do it in a cool, well-lit area.
 Some would apply baby powder on his head.

 c) Use an electric shaver, the type the barbers use.
 Preferably, start on the right side, before moving on to the left.
 Shave as close as you can to skip the next step.

 d) Only for the pros: If you want to be thorough, you can follow up with a proper shave.
 To do so, apply mild shaving cream and shave as you would.
 Make sure the skin is pulled taut, because a single cut will hurt you more than it hurts him.
 I’m sure of that.

 8. Aqiqah (slaughtering sheep on behalf of the baby) should also be done on the 7th day when possible.
 Unfortunately we in the city-states do not have that option, so it is usually postponed to Eid al-Adha, when there will be sheeps available.

-9. Circumcision: Most parents seem to recommend doing it very early (as in before a month or two), as the baby moves very little and therefore heals faster.
+10. Circumcision: Most parents seem to recommend doing it very early (as in before a month or two), as the baby moves very little and therefore heals faster.
 Circumcision is prescribed for boys.
 Opinions of circumcisions for girls generally falls on sunnah or wajib, but only when it doesn’t lead to genital mutilation.
+And only have reputable doctors do it, please.
 (Read more here: Sheikh Qaradawi’s view, Sheikh Ahmad Kutty, ختان الإناث.. دعوة للتفكر ,ختان الإناث )